Live healthier and sleep better by syncing your lights with natural daylight

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-Artificial light can mess up your natural circadian rhythm.
-The light coming from lamps, phones, and TVs tell your body that it isn’t nighttime yet.
-To counter that, the Home Assistant components Flux, Circadian Light, and Adaptive Light adjust your lights to match the hue of the outside light.
+Artificial light can disrupt this natural circadian rhythm.
+The light emitted from lamps, phones, and TVs can trick your body into believing it's still daytime.
+The Home Assistant components Flux, Circadian Light, and Adaptive Light combat this by adjusting your lights to mimic the hue of outdoor light.

-Flux is a switch platform which controls your light similar to how the popular application f.lux controls your PC monitor, using circadian rhythm.
-With Flux active, your lights will be bright and cooler during the daytime and gradually fade to a warm red/orange at night.
+Flux, a switch platform, modulates your light akin to how the popular application f.lux controls your PC monitor, using the concept of circadian rhythm.
+When Flux is active, your lights radiate bright and cooler hues during the daytime, smoothly transitioning to a warm red/orange at night.

 What is Circadian Lighting?